Crisis Group says no word from China on detained Canadian employee

 The U.S. State Department was considering issuing a travel warning for its citizens, two sources said on Tuesday.

-The Canadian government was considering issuing a similar warning, Canada’s CTV network reported.
+The Canadian government was considering issuing a similar warning, Canada’s CTV network said.
 Reuters was not able to confirm the report.

-Additional reporting by Michael Martina and Ben Blanchard in BEIJING; Writing by Tony Munroe; Editing by Kim Coghill and Paul Tait
+Additional reporting by Christian Shepherd, Michael Martina and Ben Blanchard in BEIJING; Writing by Tony Munroe; Editing by Paul Tait, Robert Birsel